-The finalists are full-time based students who are about to complete their final year in the Two-Year Full-Time Programme at HTA.
+The finalists are full-time based students who are about to complete their final year in the Two-Year Full-Time Culinary Arts Programme at HTA.
 They were chosen as semi-finalists for this competition based on their overall performance and marks practically and theoretically over a total of 2 years.
-Following a cook-off held in August at HTA, the ten finalists were selected.
+Following a cook-off held in August at HTA, the eight finalists were selected.

-The panel comprised of Executive Chefs from leading Establishments, Hospitality Industry Experts and last years’ Winner of the Legacy Competition 2018, Anelisiwe Ntamo.
+The panel comprised of Executive Chefs from leading Establishments and Hospitality Industry Experts.

 HTA School of Culinary Art thanks them for their contribution to this prestigious event.